robert-westenberger/knowledgebase/docker/container-manipulation.md

 The `--detach` or `-d` option will override the default behavior of containers attaching themselves to the terminal window from which they are run.

 This means that if you then close that terminal window, the container will continue running.

+# How to List Containers
+The `container ls` command can be used to list containers that are currently running.